-- What other projects are competing for resource that will keep the organization from accomplishing its strategic objectives?
+- What other projects are competing for resources that will keep the organization from accomplishing its strategic objectives?

 - Do we have the right resources and do we have sufficient resources to complete the approved projects?

-- What is the root cause to project issues?
+- What is the root cause of project issues?

 - How do we do projects here?